-To appeal to the local board, you must notify the clerk in writing of the local board, stating you wish to appeal the assessment of your property.
-The clerk must receive your notification by March 14, 2024.
+To appeal to the local board, you must notify the clerk of the local board in writing.
+The clerk must receive your notification by March 13, 2025.
 Postmarked by this date is considered timely.
-You should state the legal description of the property you are appealing and a brief explanation of why you are appealing, such as "property is higher than market value".
+A written appeal can be a letter, email, a signed PT17 form, or any other type of written notification.
+The appeal must include your name, the legal description of the property you are appealing, and should include a brief explanation of why you are appealing, such as "property is higher than market value".